digitalmediabremen/documents/Directions_for_Project_Documentations.md

 # Directions for Project Documentations

-Very generally speaking a documentation consists of a text describing the work and different media showing appearance, functionality, process, interactions, etcetera.
+Very generally speaking a documentation consists of a text describing the work and different kinds of media showing appearance, functionality, process, interactions, anecdotes, etcetera.

 The *documentation* is an essential part of every project or work therefore it needs to be taken seriously.
 Oftentimes a documentation is the only thing that will remain of a project after some time.
 It is also vital to understand that a documentation in itself is a *designed work* and can be strategically planned and crafted.
 Certain aspects of a work can be *amplified* or highlighted while others can be pushed into the background.
 Every documentation has a bias, wantingly or unwantingly.
 Understanding this helps looking more critically at other people’s documentations, but should first and foremost help you realizing the potential of your own project documentation.